8 venues to see the best theatre away from the West End

 Join a family as their ideals oppose one another at Love, Love, Love.
 A scathing look at opposing values of different generations, personal and generational politics come together in a heartfelt comedy play that resonates to today.

 In an epic tale of humanity versus leadership, the ancient Greek tale of Antigone will be performed at the off-West End venue in 2020.
 Said to have been written over two thousand years ago, the story of Antigone resonates with audiences today.

 The Roundhouse is located on Chalk Farm Road (NW1 8EH).
 Northern line tube services are available from Chalk Farm, with Kentish Town as the nearest rail station; both train stations close by to the venue.

 The Iris Theatre is at St Paul’s Church, Bedford Street (WC2E 9ED).
 The closest train station is Charing Cross, a five-minute walk from the venue.
 Bakerloo and Northern Lines are available from Charing Cross, with Piccadilly line tube services available from Covent Garden station.

 What shows are at the Iris Theatre?

-Later in the year, join Esmerelda and the hunchback as the colourful world of medieval Paris is brought to life in the latest West End presentation of Victor Hugo’s classic novel, adapted by Benjamin Polya.
+Join Esmerelda and the hunchback as the colourful world of medieval Paris is brought to life in the latest West End presentation of Victor Hugo’s classic novel, adapted by Benjamin Polya.
 What will it take the people of Paris to save Esmerelda as they ask what makes a monster and what makes a man?